Come clean on travel ban to US, APC challenges Atiku

-The All Progressives Congress (APC) has challenged the presidential candidate of the People Democratic Party (PDP) Alhaji Atiku Abubakar, to come clean “on the nagging issue of his travel ban to the United States of America” following his alleged indictment for corruption in that country.
+The All Progressives Congress (APC) yesterday challenged the presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakar, to come clean “on the nagging issue of his travel ban to the United States of America” following his alleged indictment for corruption in that country.

 “To borrow the words of former President Olusegun Obasanjo, we must stop electing rogues, hooligans and criminals into public office.